UtrechtUniversity/researchcloud-items/TESTING.md

 ...where <scenario-name> is the name of one of the subdirectories of the `molecule` directory, e.g. `playbook-security_updates`.

-Using `-c molecule/ext/molecule-src/molecule.yml` ensures molecule uses the default configuration [for testing Research Cloud images](#Testing-SRC-workspaces).
-By default (unless [overriden](#Overriding-the-default-configuration-for-a-scenario) in a scenario's own `molecule.yml`), this will test the scenario on both Ubuntu Focal and Ubuntu Jammy.
+Using `-c molecule/ext/molecule-src/molecule.yml` ensures molecule uses the default configuration [for testing Research Cloud images](https://github.com/UtrechtUniversity/SRC-molecule#scenarios).

 **For more information on the molecule testing setup, see: https://github.com/UtrechtUniversity/SRC-molecule/blob/main/README.md**